 Studio Art at Illinois

-First year courses introduce basic materials and conceptual approaches to making art, using traditional media including drawing and painting, printmaking, clay, plaster, wood and metal, as well as new strategies, including coding, digital imaging, interactive media, and time-based applications.
+For BASA and BFASA students, first year courses introduce basic materials and conceptual approaches to making art, using traditional media including drawing and painting, printmaking, clay, plaster, wood and metal, as well as new strategies, including coding, digital imaging, interactive media, and time-based applications.
 By incorporating new and traditional strategies and technologies students will understand visual organization and communication in 2D (artworks in two dimensions, such as drawing, painting or printmaking), 3D (artworks in three dimensions, such as sculpture and installation), and 4D (artworks of a time-based nature, such as, video and performance art).

 Studio Art graduates will enter professional lives as artists at a time when the boundaries between art and other fields are vanishing.
 Creative individuals with broad and versatile material, technical and intellectual skills will be in demand within expanding diverse practices that comprise contemporary art and society.